 As telehealth becomes more common, are the rules regarding PTA supervision posed to change?
 For example, if the supervising therapist is available via telehealth, can a PTA see a Medicare patient in an outpatient setting?

 Medicare has not released any official guidance on the use of telehealth as it relates to supervision.
-However, as WebPT’s Erica McDermott explains here, PTAs must be under the direct supervision of a PT, which generally means the PT is on the premises (but not necessarily in the same room) so he or she can intervene if need be.
+However, as WebPT’s Erica McDermott explains in this blog post, PTAs must be under the direct supervision of a PT, which generally means the PT is on the premises (but not necessarily in the same room) so he or she can intervene if need be.
 So, until Medicare clarifies its rules regarding telehealth’s use for supervision, we recommend continuing to only allow PTAs to treat patients with the supervising PT physically on site.

 We have an acupuncturist in our therapy practice.
 Medicare does not cover acupuncture, so should we be adding using the GY or GX modifiers?